-*Updated 10/18/2019* Believe it or not, Chicago has a plethora of vegan and vegan-friendly restaurants.
-If you’re a Chicagoan, or a frequent visitor you’ll find some classics on this list, but you might find a few places you didn’t know about.
+*Updated 9/28/2022* Chicago has a plethora of vegan and vegan-friendly restaurants.
+If you’re a Chicagoan, or a frequent visitor you’ll find some classics on this list, but you might find a few options you didn’t know about.

-Note: I try to update this regularly, but if you’re in doubt please call ahead to make sure vegan options are still available at the omni places listed here.
-Also, follow me on Instagram to see where I’m eating today!
+I try to update this post regularly, but if you’re in doubt please call ahead to make sure vegan options are still available at the omni places listed here.
+Follow me on Instagram to see where I’m eating today!

 These are places I haven’t tried yet either because they’re still on my to-do list or they aren’t open yet.